St. Pascal Baylon Religion Philosophy

 The following list outlines the major math concepts taught within the designated grade level(s):

-- Write and solve algebra equations using addition and multiplication
+- Write and solve algebra equations with one or two variables

 St. Pascal Baylon Science Philosophy

 At St. Pascal Baylon School we believe that every child can be successful at learning science.
 Our curriculum focuses on the basic principles of physical, life, and earth sciences.
 We believe children learn best in an active environment in which they work together, think together, and communicate about the science they are learning.
 We strive to create a balance of instructional experiences using lecture, discussion, and a variety of exploration and hands-on activities.
 We hope students will gain an appreciation for science by applying these principles in their daily lives.

 In Sixth through Eighth Grade our goal is for each student is to…

 - Communicate scientifically in written and verbal form

 - Demonstrate their ability to use scientific equipment properly